 Tackle for feeder fishing

-First of all you’re going to need a feeder rod.
-Feeder rods or sometimes referred to as “quiver-tip” rods are rods with very fine end sections that are used as bait detection.
+First of all, you’re going to need a feeder rod.
+Feeder rods or sometimes referred to as “quiver-tip” rods are rods with very fine end sections that are used for bait detection.

-The Daiwa Ninja reel proves and excellent choice that won’t break the bank.
+The Daiwa Ninja reel proves an excellent choice that won’t break the bank.

 Give it a go

 Now you’ve got an idea of what feeder fishing is you really have no excuse not to give it a go.
-Feeder fishing can be one of the most productive methods on commercial waters no matter what feeder rig you choose to use.
-If you follow the simple steps above I can guarantee you will be into some decent fish before long.
+Feeder fishing can be one of the most productive commercial water methods, regardless of the feeder rig you choose to use.
+If you follow the simple steps above, I can guarantee you will be into some decent fish before long.